LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Test 2 Review.md

 - *Nonrival good* → others don’t lose benefit from me using it
 - ![[Pasted image 20251113212232.png]]
 	- *Free-rider problem* → bystanders who can get positive externalities of other people’s consumption (don’t do work)
 		- So → public goods are prone to underproduction
+			- The produced quantity is optimal for private but not social (because social people benefit but there aren’t incentives to produce more quantity because free riders don’t pay)
+		- I.e. for vaccines, if private < cost < social, then not many people will get vaccines
+			- Want immunity without paying → underproduction
 	- *Club good* → can be excludable (monopoly)
 - **Solutions to externality:** change incentives so that decision makers *internalize* the effect of their choices on bystanders
 	- *Private bargaining* → can solve externality problem with private bargaining if costless and property rights are clearly established